keptn/lifecycle-toolkit/examples/argo/README.md

 * Watch the progress on your ArgoUI: `http://localhost:8080`.
 Use the `admin` user and the password from `make argo-get-password`.

 ## Prerequisites:
 This tutorial assumes, that you already installed the Keptn Lifecycle Controller (see https://github.com/keptn/lifecycle-toolkit).
+The installation instructions can be found [here](https://github.com/keptn/lifecycle-toolkit#deploy-the-latest-release).
 Furthermore, you have to install ArgoCD, as in the following their [installation instructions](https://argo-cd.readthedocs.io/en/stable/getting_started/).

 ### Install ArgoCD
 If you don't have an already existing installation of ArgoCD, you can [install](https://raw.githubusercontent.com/argoproj/argo-cd/v2.4.14/manifests/install.yaml) it using the following commands: